Here’s the home recording studio gear every project needs

 Your home recording studio will need a way to get sound from your gear into your computer; this is where an audio interface comes in.
 An audio interface converts analog signal coming from your microphones, instruments, and other audio sources into digital information that your computer recognizes, and routes audio from your computer to your studio monitors.
 Interfaces come in endless configurations for connecting to all types of audio sources so, first, think about what you want to record: The more tracks you plan to record at once, the more inputs you’ll need.
 If it’s just you and your guitar, a 2-channel interface should suffice.
 But if you’re tracking a live band, you might want to spring for 8 channels.

 Microphones, instruments, recording gear, and consumer devices all connect using different types of inputs—which is not the same as an interface’s total channel count—so make sure the I/O configuration matches your needs.
-Other considerations include digital I/O and high-speed computer connectivity.
+Other considerations include digital I/O and high-speed computer connectivity (a USB interface might be the perfect place to start for more casual set-ups).
 Some interfaces even include built-in mixers and effects.
 If you’re looking for a place to start, we like the Focusrite Scarlett Solo, PreSonus AudioBox USB 96, and Universal Audio Apollo Twin.
 Or maybe you’re simply capturing field recordings or on-the-go audio with your smartphone.
-Consider something compact, casual, but capable like the Roland Go: Mixer Pro-X. The options are plentiful.
+Consider something compact, casual, but capable like the Roland Go: Mixer Pro-X. The options are plentiful and you’d be amazed how quickly and easily you can assemble a mobile recording rig.

 Dynamic microphones feature rugged, simple designs that are not very sensitive to high frequencies and high sound pressure levels, which makes them perfect for recording loud instruments, such as drums or electric guitar.